CLARIAH/clariah-plus/CONTRIBUTING.md

     - You can use any text editor you like, or edit online through the interface offered by Github.
 2. Link to your document from the ``README.md``, where you have room for a simple title and optionally a short description.
 You can just copy and adapt one of the existing entries.
-3. Submit your contributions as a [Pull Requests](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request).
+3. Submit your contributions by pushing directly to this repository if you  as a [Pull Requests](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request).
 This automatically opens up a thread for **discussion and peer review** of your contributions and will notify all group members.
 A coordinator can finally **approve and merge** your contributions.
     - Trivial contributions (spelling corrections etc) can be contributed directly if you have push access to the repository.
+    - If you prefer to push directly to the repository and skip the review/discussion stage offered by the Pull Request, then that is fine too at this point in time.